Battle of France: Allied counter-attacks

-The 4th DCr, led by de Gaulle, attempted to launch an attack from the south at Montcornet, where Guderian had his Korps headquarters and the 1st Panzer Division had its rear services.
-During the Battle of Montcornet, the French would manage to brush aside the unsuspecting Germans, catching Guderian offguard.
-Faced with such a threat, a hastily improvised a defence was established while Guderian rushed up the 10th Panzer Division to threaten de Gaulle's flank.
+The 4th DCr, led by de Gaulle, attempted to attack from the south at Montcornet, where Guderian had his Corps headquarters and the 1st Panzer Division had its rear services.
+During the Battle of Montcornet, the French brushed aside the unsuspecting Germans, catching Guderian off guard.
+An improvised defence was established while Guderian rushed up the 10th Panzer Division to threaten de Gaulle's flank.
 This flank pressure and dive-bombing by Fliegerkorps VIII (General Wolfram von Richthofen) broke up the attack.
 French losses on 17 May amounted to 32 tanks and armoured vehicles but the French had inflicted much greater casualties on the Germans.
-On May 19th, after receiving reinforcements and commandering nearby units, de Gaulle attacked again.
-In spite of the 10th Panzer Division's arrival, the French would pierce the German defence, coming to within a mile of Guderian's headquarters before being checked; having lost 80 out of 155 vehicles.
-Fliegerkorps VIII relentlessly attacked the French Armour, preventing them from capitalizing on their success and overruning the Germans.
-Faced with increasingly stiffening German resistance, de Gaulle would ask for further reinforcements, requesting that two Infantry Divisions be brought forward to support his tanks.
-However, this plea was refused.
-With no help forthcoming, de Gaulle would finally be forced to retreat on the 20th of May, largely due to heavy German aerial attacks.
+On 19 May, after receiving reinforcements and commandeering nearby units, de Gaulle attacked again.

+In spite of the 10th Panzer Division's arrival, the French broke through the German defences, coming to within a mile of Guderian's headquarters before being checked; having lost 80 out of 155 vehicles.
+Fliegerkorps VIII relentlessly attacked the French tanks, preventing them from exploiting their success and over-running the Germans.
+Faced with increasing German resistance, de Gaulle asked for two infantry divisions be brought forward to support his tanks but this was refused.
+With no help forthcoming, de Gaulle was forced to retreat on 20 May, largely due to the German aerial attacks.
 The defeat of the 4th DCr and the disintegration of the French Ninth Army was caused mainly by the Fliegerkorps, rather than German infantry and armour.
-The 4th DCr had achieved a measure of success, causing considerable delays to the German timetable and tying up enemy units, but the attacks on 17 and 19 May had only local effect.
+The 4th DCr had achieved a measure of success, causing considerable delays to the Germans and tying up units, but the attacks on 17 and 19 May had only local effect.